-Student Commuter and Graduate Assistant Commuter Permits
+Student Commuter Permits

 - Commuter permits available for any currently enrolled undergraduate or graduate student.
 Graduate assistant permits (unvailable after '16-'17) restricted to graduate students enrolled in a current, qualifying assistantship as documented and approved by the UNH Grad School.

 - May not live in campus housing, and must reside more than 1 mile from the Durham campus and quarter-mile from any campus/downtown bus stop.
 See ineligible addresses/Commuter zone map.

 - Must hold no other current UNH parking permit (motorcycle okay, same eligibility).